Thanks for submitting the form.

 Historically, IT infrastructure management was entirely a manual process.
 Infrastructure provisioning during the traditional IT era was quite an expensive and time-consuming process where expert personnel was required to physically set up the servers, install and configure the operating system software, and then connect the networks, middleware, storage, etc., manually.

 Infrastructure management has been a tedious full-time job for decades.
-But the problem of physically managing the hardware was overcome by technologies like virtualization and cloud-native development, which enabled the developers to provision their infrastructure like containers, virtual servers, etc., whenever required.
-For over the last ten years, managing the critical infrastructure has been revolutionized through the much appreciable services provisioned by cloud providers like Google, Amazon, and Microsoft for millions of their customers.
+But the problem of physically managing the hardware was overcome by technologies like virtualization and cloud-native development, which enabled the developers to provision their Infrastructure like containers, virtual servers, etc., whenever required.
+For over the last ten years, managing the critical Infrastructure has been revolutionized through the much appreciable services cloud providers like Google, Amazon, and Microsoft for millions of their customers.

 "If you’re going to do operations reliably, you need to make it reproducible and programmatic."—Mike Loukides, Vice President of Content Strategy for O'Reilly Media

 Adopting the IaC approach can help organizations leverage various advantages at the infrastructure management level.
 The IaC approach's adoption has thus matured gradually and taken hold within the industry to provide end-to-end coverage for the environments being set up and provisioned.
 This maturity ultimately resulted in enthusiasm and acceptance towards the use of IaC in organizations.